miguelgz95/contacts-app/README.md

 ### To launch Contacts App 🚀

-_Get a clone from the repository: git@github.com:miguelgz95/contacts-app.git_
+_Get a clone from the repository by entering the following command in the terminal: git clone https://github.com/miguelgz95/contacts-app.git_

 _In local, access the project and type in the terminal: npm install_